• Skip to primary navigation

 In summary:

 To date there have been no studies examining the role of diet and nutrition in relation to keratosis pilaris.
 However, some people find that focusing on a healthy, anti-inflammatory diet that is low in refined sugars and processed food can be helpful.
-If you have gluten sensitivity, trying a gluten free diet may help, and making sure that you obtain optimal intake of omega-3 fatty acids and fat soluble vitamins has been shown to be essential for overall skin health.
+A gluten free diet may also help, and making sure that you get enough omega-3 fatty acids and fat soluble vitamins has been shown to be essential for overall skin health.

 One important thing to note is that if you have a child with keratosis pilaris, I would not recommend making any dramatic changes to their diet (such as going gluten free) unless recommended by their own physician or health care provider.
 Kids are more susceptible to vitamin and mineral deficiencies and so it is generally not recommended that they be given restrictive diets, unless it's under the guidance or recommendation of a health care provider.